Ames True Temper: Formation

 Blacksmith and pioneer Captain John Ames began making metal shovels in America in 1774.

-Ames underwent a merger in 1931 including Baldwin Tool Works of Parkersburg, West Virginia, the Ames Shovel and Tool Company of North Easton, Massachusetts; the Wyoming Shovel Works of Wyoming, Pennsylvania; Hubbard & Co. of Pittsburgh, Pennsylvania; and the Pittsburgh Shovel Co. of Pittsburgh, Pennsylvania.
+Ames underwent a merger in 1931 including the Baldwin Tool Works of Parkersburg, West Virginia; the Ames Shovel and Tool Company of North Easton, Massachusetts; the Wyoming Shovel Works of Wyoming, Pennsylvania; Hubbard & Co. of Pittsburgh, Pennsylvania; and the Pittsburgh Shovel Co. of Pittsburgh, Pennsylvania.
 It later absorbed the Skelton Shovel Co.
 Inc. of Dunkirk, New York.
 The result of the merger was called the Ames Shovel and Tool Company.
 The company was renamed the Ames, Baldwin, Wyoming Company in 1933.
 In 1952, it became known as the O. Ames Company.

 The Old Stone Forge of Wallingford, Vermont, founded in 1808, became the American Fork and Hoe Co.
 In 1949, the name was changed to True Temper.
 Ames purchased True Temper from the Huffy Corporation in 1999 to become Ames True Temper.

-In 2002 Ames, then based in Camp Hill, Pennsylvania closed one of its two plants manufacturing lawn and garden tools in Wood County, West Virginia.
+In 2002, Ames, then based in Camp Hill, Pennsylvania closed one of its two plants manufacturing lawn and garden tools in Wood County, West Virginia.

-In 2023, Ames closed the Harrisburg, Pennsylvania plant where President Trump celebrated this first 100 days of his first term in office.
+In 2023, Ames closed the Harrisburg, Pennsylvania plant where President Trump commemorated his 100th day in office of his first term.
+Later in the year they also closed the Hampden Township/ Camp Hill Plant in Hershey, Pennsylvania.

+In 2024, the AMES companies celebrated their 250th anniversary marking 25 decades of supplying tools for major infrastructure projects such as the transcontinental railroad, the Hoover Dam, and the Statue Of Liberty.